chrisnajman/local-build-pipeline-for-static-websites/README.md

 # Local Build Pipeline for Static Websites

 This build pipeline combines and minifies all JavaScript modules and CSS, allowing the app to run entirely from the local file system.
-The build process also minifies HTML, handles CSS nesting, copies optional images and JSON files, and ensures paths are correctly resolved.
+The build process also minifies HTML, handles CSS nesting, copies optional images, and ensures paths are correctly resolved.

+## Important Note About JSON-Driven Apps

+> [!CAUTION]
+> This build pipeline is **not suitable** for apps that rely on JSON files.
+Any app that fetches JSON data will not work correctly when run from the `local/` folder due to browser security (CORS) restrictions.
+Use this pipeline only for static assets (HTML, CSS, JS, images).

 ## Assumed Folder Structure